Ram0nB/ABM-2021/README.md

 2. open model_viz.py
 3. run the script (you can specify the specific parameters first if you'd like)
   - a browser will be opened with the visualization

+To run the sensitivity analysis:
+1. go to Ramon and ask him